Things To Remember And Practice When You’re Single

-All things change and end, if you are constantly substituting the love of your partners for your own love, you will never grow.
+All things change and end, if you are constantly substituting the love of your partner for your own love, you will never grow.
 When the relationship ends, you will have that much more work.

 Being Single Doesn’t Mean You Don’t Have Love

 Love is everywhere if you know to look.
-Yes there may be a lack of sexual energy in life, doesn’t mean you are deprived of love, appreciation and desire entirely.
+Yes, there may be a lack of sexual energy in life, doesn’t mean you are deprived of love, appreciation, and desire entirely.